Stefan Atkinson, P.C.

 Overview

-Stefan works on a range of complex litigation matters in the United States and abroad, including securities, M&A and antitrust suits.
+Stefan Atkinson litigates a wide range of critical, complex litigation matters for clients in the United States and abroad, including securities, M&A and general commercial suits.
 He also regularly counsels companies and their directors on issues of corporate governance and litigation, often in connection with major strategic transactions.
-Stefan’s clients have included 3G Capital, Barnes & Noble, Grubhub, H.J.
-Heinz, Mylan, Pitney Bowes, Qualcomm, Six Flags, Starwood Hotels, Vitamin Shoppe, The Williams Companies and Xerox.
+Stefan’s clients have included Acadia Healthcare, Barnes & Noble, Casper Sleep, Constellation Brands, Eli Lilly, Grubhub, H.J.
+Heinz, LG Electronics, Mylan, Naver, Pitney Bowes, Qualcomm, Starwood Hotels, Stone Point Capital, Vitamin Shoppe, The Williams Companies and Xerox.

 Experience